29 July 2019

 Don’t forget Turkish DPA in your Personal Data Breach Reporting Checklist

-As a controller, you are required to have a robust breach detection, investigation and internal reporting procedures in place.
-This means that, if you are a global organization, you would also need to consider jurisdictions outside of EU to determine whether or not you need to notify the relevant non-EU supervisory authority and the affected individuals in those jurisdictions.
+As a controller, you are required to have robust breach detection, investigation, and internal reporting procedures in place.
+This means that, if you are a global organization, you would also need to consider jurisdictions outside of the EU to determine whether or not you need to notify the relevant non-EU supervisory authority and the affected individuals in those jurisdictions.

 What is a personal data breach in Turkey?
 How is it different from GDPR?

-Thus, it is fair to say that data breach reporting obligations under DPL is limited to unlawful acquisition of data by others.
+Thus, it is fair to say that data breach reporting obligations under DPL are limited to the unlawful acquisition of data by others.
 Acquisition (elde edilme) would presumably include access, receipt, transmission, use or otherwise making available of personal data.